 HHSP was established during the 81st Texas Legislature through an appropriations rider and codified during the 82nd Texas Legislature.
-Through HHSP, the state provides funding to the nine largest cities in support of services to homeless individuals and families.
+Through HHSP, the state provides funding to the nine largest cities to support services to homeless individuals and families.
 Cities currently served through HHSP include Arlington, Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Plano, and San Antonio.
-The City of Plano was added to HHSP in State Fiscal Year 2019, since it reached the population threshold to be eligible for HHSP funds (285,500 persons).

 Allowable activities include construction, development, or procurement of housing for homeless persons; rehabilitation of structures targeted to serving homeless persons or persons at-risk of homelessness; provision of direct services and case management to homeless persons or persons at-risk of homelessness; or other homelessness-related activity as approved by the Department.
-As reported in the 2019 State Low income Housing Plan and Annual Report, the HHSP program expended \$4,736,197 and served 13,199 individuals in SFY 2018.
+As reported in the 2019 State Low income Housing Plan and Annual Report, the HHSP program expended \$3,603,644 and served 6,473 individuals in SFY 2019.